Kyle-t-Schmidt/Predicting-House-Sale-Prices-with-Python/README.md

 # Predicting-House-Sale-Prices-with-Python

 ## Introduction
 I participated in the House Prices: Advanced Regression Techniques Kaggle competition as a side project.
 The code in this Jupyter notebook resulted in a RMSE score of 0.12402 and a ranking in the top 8% of competition participants.
 This repository contains a jupyter notebook with the python code and process description, the train data, the test data and a txt file with descriptions of the variables.
-The competition can be found here:  [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) and you can verify my score by searching the leaderbaord for Kyle-t-Schmidt.
+The competition can be found here:  [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

 For this project I used a combination of knowledge in statistics and compter science.
 In this Jupyter notebook I demonstrate:
 * Python for data science